 There was a long controversy of lovers and haters of this lens, especially from Johnny Sissons from Chicago, one of the hosts of the Classic Lenses Podcast:

 The minimum focus distance is as long as with the Carl Zeiss Sonnar.
 The lens has no built-in lens hood.

 Get more information about this lens here: https://tech.swiss-1.ch/Raynox

 Canon S.C.
 FD 135mm f2.5: Creamy Bokeh

 The Canon S.C.
 (Spectra Coating) FD lens is a good performer for its price and a technical predecessor of the Lord of the Red Rings 135mm f2 UMC L-lens.
-The bokeh makes believe that the Canon lens should be a Sonnar type lens.
-This lens has a minimum focus distance of 1.3 meter.
-The lens has a built-in lens hood.
-This lens also exists in a older version without Spectra Coating.
+The bokeh makes us believe that the Canon lens should be a Sonnar type lens.
+This lens has a minimum focus distance of 1.3 meters, and has a built-in lens hood.
+This lens also exists in an older version without Spectra Coating.

 Find more information about the famous Canon descendant lens here, The “Lord of the Red Rings” Canon EF 135mm L-lens:

 Get more information about this lens here: http://forum.mflenses.com